Democrats have NOT apologized for Slavery or Jim Crow - 200 Years of Hate and Racism

 responsible for the establishment and enforcement of segregationist policies and Jim Crow laws.
 These laws

-enforced racial segregation and discrimination against African Americans, particularly in the Southern
+enforced racial segregation and discrimination against African Americans, Asians, Jews, Irish, Germans and

 The Ku Klux Klan: The Ku Klux Klan (KKK) was initially formed in the aftermath of the Civil